 And welcome to the Paper Spa - a place where I hope you can relax for a bit with your favorite beverage, ink and stamps!

 Today Operation Write Home is hosting a bloghop.
-If you have been hopping along, then I am glad you have made it this far, however, if you have found yourself here through another 'door' then might I suggest you go back and start at the beginning?
-I will be here waiting for your return.
+If you have been hopping along, then I am glad you have made it this far, however, if you have found yourself here through another 'door' then might I suggest you go back and start at the

-Hello again - glad you made it back! :) While you were 'gone' I made a card with the bloghop theme - "Think Spring" - What do you think?
+Hello again - glad you made it back! :) While you were 'gone' I made a card with the bloghop theme - "Think Spring" -

 I used a DP from Stampin' Up that has So Saffron, Cameo Coral, Kiwi Kiss, and some other of SU's wonderful colors.
 I layered the DP on So Saffron cardstock.
 I used soft sky stitched ribbon and then layered panels with an image from the 'Simply Spring' set.
 I used my oval nesties to cut the sentiment shape and layered this on a scallop cut of the DP.
 This was then mounted with dimensionals over the panels.